 This elevator pitch below is by Matt Bremerkamp from Pressed, a time management app.
 The pitch is not only personable but immediately draws you in with a relatable question.

 “Pressed is an intelligent personal assistant designed to keep people focused on whatever goals they have; like working out, eating healthier, or even just drinking more water.

 Want to run a 5k?
 Pressed will learn that your office isn’t the place to remind you to train.
 However, it may notice you’ve been at home for a while and may have the time to get out there and break a sweat.”

 5. The Take Action Pitch

 Ideally, your elevator pitch should invite action in some way.
 This type of pitch is geared solely towards encouraging the recipient to do something specific once you’ve finished your spiel.

-The elevator pitch below from SEMrush brings in a sense of urgency and encouragement to go try their product out now.
+The elevator pitch example below generates a sense of urgency and encouragement to take action.

 SEMrush has a great example of this: